• Skip to primary navigation

 • Add half of the coffee cake batter one spoonful at a time to cover the bottom of the loaf pan.

-• In a small bowl combine 2 tablespoons of granulated sugar and 1 teaspoon cinnamon.
+• In a small bowl, combine 2 tablespoons of granulated sugar and 1 teaspoon cinnamon.
 Sprinkle the cinnamon sugar over the coffee cake batter.
 Add the remaining half of the batter to create an even layer covering the top of the loaf cake.
+Do not add the crumb topping yet.
+This will be added after it has baked for 30 minutes.

-• At the 25-minute mark remove the coffee cake from the oven.
+• At the 30-minute mark, remove the coffee cake from the oven.
 Top with the crumb topping.
-Place the loaf pan bake in the oven and bake for 15 more minutes for 40 minutes total.
+Place the loaf pan in the oven and bake for an additional 15-20 minutes for 45-50 minutes total.

-• The Loaf Pan Coffee Cake is done when the crumb topping is a medium brown color and a toothpick inserted in the middle comes out clean.
+• The Loaf Pan Coffee Cake is done when the crumb topping is a deep golden brown color and a toothpick inserted in the middle comes out clean.

 Notes

 • Cinnamon Swirl Layers: My original family recipe calls for a cinnamon swirl layer in the middle and a sprinkling of cinnamon sugar on top.
 It’s a more understated coffee cake, sweet and simple.
 To do this, double the quantity of the cinnamon and sugar.
-Sprinkle half in the middle and half on top and watch the baking time, taking it out early if needed.
+Sprinkle half in the middle and half on top.
+Watch the baking time, and take it out early if needed.

 • Other Toppings: A coffee cake is an excellent candidate for adding nuts and other toppings.
 Feel free to top the cake with chopped walnuts or pecans, or mix a handful of oats into the crumb topping.